Forex trade emails cast doubt on SNB's Hildebrand

 Only last week, he resisted calls to step down, saying he only learned of his wife's trade a day after she made it.

+"One had to say in the interest of the national bank that given the documents that had just surfaced there was nothing more that could avert a resignation," the TagesAnzeiger daily quoted one unnamed member of the council as saying.

-One member of the bank council contacted by Reuters who declined to be named did not directly confirm the report but noted that Hildebrand had failed to thank the bank council at his farewell news conference.
+One member of the bank council who declined to be named did not directly confirm the report but noted that Hildebrand had failed to thank the bank council at his farewell news conference.

-In a statement on Monday, the council said it accepted Hildebrand's decision to resign which it said he had taken in order to protect the institution.

-Hansueli Raggenbass, the head of the SNB council which was discussing on Tuesday choosing a new member for the three-person policy-setting governing board, declined to comment on the reports as he arrived at the central bank.

 Jean-Pierre Roth, the former SNB chairman who handed over to Hildebrand two years ago, said his successor should have reversed the trade as soon as he became aware of it.